pentagridsec/smsgate/README.rst

     key = key.pem

 The next section defines the XMLRPC server interface that runs on ``host:port``.
 The server supports TLS version >= 1.2. ``certificate`` and ``key`` refer to an X.509 certificate.
+When you want to operate the gateway in the local network, binding the server to ``0.0.0.0`` is recommended. otherwise it won't be accessible.

 If you do not have an own certificate authority, generating and using a self-signed certificate is okay, when you bind the client to also use this self-signed certificate as trust anchor.
 You can create a private key and certificate by running: